0x-narji/dabbling/README.md

+## A bunch of code examples -

+* no more, no less.
-The code, here works _only_ where it has been developed, so basically "**macOS ia-64**" architectures.
+* it works where it has been developer, so macOS ia-64.

-* Jan, 2022 - I merged an old repo (this one, i.e. alles-fliebt, w/ my new repo)
-* Feb 10th, 2022 - I add, after a long time, some Go code-

-/fede(rico)
+* +PoC, a and a few features.

+that's it.
 🏮